openhab/openhab-docs/installation/openhabian.md

 x86 may work but this is **not** supported.

 It may work to install and run openHABian on unsupported hardware.
-If it does not work, you are welcome to find out what's missing and contribute it back to the community with a Pull Request.
+If it does not, you are welcome to find out what's missing and contribute it back to the community with a Pull Request.
 It is sometimes simple things like a naming string.
 We'll be happy to include that in openHABian so you can use your box with openHABian unless there's a valid reason to change or remove it.